SankarshNellutla/retail-analytics-forecasting-platform/README.md

 The final star schema enables rich analytics.
 Example dashboards include:

-- Sales summary – aggregate sales, profit and quantity by month or quarter.
+- **Sales summary** – aggregate sales, profit and quantity by month or quarter.
 Visualize trends and seasonality.
-- Customer insights – break down sales and profit by customer segments (Consumer, Corporate, Home Office) and identify top customers.
+- **Customer insights** – break down sales and profit by customer segments (Consumer, Corporate, Home Office) and identify top customers.
-- Product performance – compare categories and sub-categories and identify high-margin products.
+- **Product performance** – compare categories and sub-categories and identify high-margin products.
-- Regional analysis – evaluate sales and profitability by region, state and city.
+- **Regional analysis** – evaluate sales and profitability by region, state and city.
-- Order pipeline – monitor order counts, average discount and shipping delays over time.
+- **Order pipeline** – monitor order counts, average discount and shipping delays over time.

 These dashboards can be built in Power BI or Tableau using the fact and dimension tables.
 Because the warehouse uses a star schema, analysts can slice and dice metrics across any combination of dimensions.

 Machine Learning Forecasting
 ---------------------------

 To forecast future sales at the product or month grain, the project includes a regression model built with scikit-learn.
 The pipeline aggregates fact table data into monthly product sales, encodes product and category features and trains a ridge regression model.
-Ridge regression adds an L2 penalty term to the ordinary least squares objective, shrinking coefficients and helping reduce over-fitting, especially when predictors are correlated.
+Ridge regression adds an L2 penalty term to the ordinary least squares objective, shrinking coefficients and helping reduce over-fitting, especially when predictors are correlated【941765044199307†screenshot】.

 Workflow
 --------